metabase/metabase/docs/databases/sync-scan.md

 2. Expand **Show advanced options**.
 3. Turn ON **Periodically refingerprint tables**.

-> Fingerprinting will increase the load on your database.
+> Periodic fingerprinting will increase the load on your database.

 ## Clearing cached values

-To forget the data that Metabase has stored from previous [scans](#syncing-and-scanning-databases) and [fingerprinting](#how-database-fingerprinting-works):
+To ask Metabase to forget the data from previous [scans](#syncing-and-scanning-databases) and [fingerprinting](#how-database-fingerprinting-works):

 1. Go to **Admin settings** > **Data model** > your database.
 2. Select the table.